-Objective 4: For each year of this Blueprint for Continued Success, to develop partnerships with at least four significant donors, the result of which is increased revenue for stability, sustainability, and expansion of services.
+For each year of this Blueprint for Continued Success, to develop partnerships with at least four significant donors, the result of which is increased revenue for stability, sustainability, and expansion of services.

-Objective 5: To expand or develop a funding source with a governmental entity (Federal, state, or local), the result of which is increased revenue for stability, sustainability, and expansion of services.
+To expand or develop a funding source with a governmental entity (Federal, state, or local), the result of which is increased revenue for stability, sustainability, and expansion of services.

-Objective 6: To expand SPARC's Board of Directors to: (a) be more diverse and inclusive, thereby better representing the community at large and the SPARC community; and (b) maximize Board of Director effectiveness, engagement, and enthusiasm to provide bold leadership to accomplish this Blueprint for Continued Success and shoulder increased fund-raising responsibility and activity.
+To expand SPARC's Board of Directors to: (a) be more diverse and inclusive, thereby better representing the community at large and the SPARC community; and (b) maximize effectiveness, engagement, and enthusiasm to provide bold leadership to accomplish this Blueprint for Continued Success and shoulder increased fund-raising responsibility and activity.

-Objective 7: To monetize SPARC's program by franchise or otherwise to increase revenue and to provide programming not only across the Commonwealth, but across the nation.
+To monetize SPARC's program by franchise or otherwise to increase revenue and to provide programming not only across the Commonwealth, but across the nation.

-Objective 8: To create a fully funded scholarship program so that every adult with severe and multiple disabilities can attend SPARC.
+To create a fully funded scholarship program so that every adult with severe and multiple disabilities can attend SPARC.